Utah State University Moab Academic Building

 The Academic Building’s thin shape allows daylight to fill the interior, with the use of roof clerestories and interior glass walls providing light and views from the classroom spaces.
 Additionally, the project will be combustion-free and utilize water conservation measures.
 The entire building and its systems will be featured in ongoing sustainability and resiliency classes.
 This will further advance the University’s mission to educate and inform highly-sustainable development.

 This 22,000 SF educational facility will contain classrooms, labs, shops, administration/faculty offices, and student collaboration spaces.
 Programmed spaces will include general education programs, nursing, CTE (career and technical education), 4H programs for children and adults, and local community functions.
 A large floating roof creates a series of outdoor rooms that celebrate place and a sense of campus within one building.
-The project is scheduled for a grand opening in December of 2021.

 SERVICES: Architecture, Interior Design, Landscape Architecture, Sustainability